mfractor/xamarin-forms.swipe-view/README.md

 **Use SwipeView to create intuitive context actions in your app**

 ## Introduction
 Take a moment and think about your favourite email app; it's likely you can swipe on emails to archive or delete them.
-These swipe actions feel natural and are intuitive... so natural, in fact, you probably do it without even thinking about it!
+These swipe actions are intuitive and feel natural... so natural, in fact, you probably do it without even thinking about it!

 With Xamarin.Forms 4.4, Xamarin.Forms developers can now use the `SwipeView` layout to attach intuitive swipe-actions to any control.
-With relatively little work, we can now add rich context actions that our users can execute simply by swiping left or right.
+With relatively little work, we can give our users rich context actions that can be executed simply by swiping left or right.

+Pretty powerful stuff!

-In this article, we'll explore the ins and outs of the new `SwipeView` control with a series of real-world examples.
-We'll make an app to display the top movies of 2019 and then use `SwipeView` to create swipe actions so our users sort films and star their favourite films.
+In this article, we'll explore the ins and outs of `SwipeView` through a series of real-world examples.
+We'll make an app to display the top movies of 2019 and use `SwipeView` to create swipe actions so our users can sort the films list and also star their favourite films.

 We'll learn: